TEFL job interview questions you should ask

-The following is a check-list of TEFL job interview questions that you should ask when you go for your interview.
+The following is a checklist of TEFL job interview questions that you should ask when you go for your interview.

 TEFL job interview questions – teaching questions

-- How big are the classes?
-Big classes (10+) are hard to teach unless they are in a state school (K to 18).
+Classes with more than ten students are hard to teach unless they are in a state school (K to 18).

-- Do you also teach Business English classes?
 Any language school has the possibility of offering Business English classes.
-If your preference is to teach Business English or you do NOT want to teach Business English, then make it clear from the start so that you don’t waste your time.
-Please note that many language schools incorrectly classify Business English as teaching English in a business environment.
+Tell the interview if you do or do not want to teach Business English.
+Many language schools incorrectly classify Business English as teaching English in a business environment.
 The correct classification of Business English is a subset of ESP (English for Specific Purposes).

 TEFL job interview questions – logistics questions

-- What is your class cancellation policy?
-Most companies have a 24 hour cancellation policy.
-If the class is cancelled at least 24 hours before its scheduled time, it gets rescheduled.
-If the class is cancelled less than 24 hours, you usually get paid and the class is billed to the client even though it wasn’t given.
+Most companies have a 24-hour cancellation policy.
+Classes cancelled with at least 24 hours’ notice usually get rescheduled.
+If classes get cancelled with less than 24 hours’ notice, you should get paid.
 The last thing you need is to suffer because your student(s) didn’t show up for class.

-Depending on the country that you work in, you’ll either get hired on-the-books or off-the-books.
-If you are hired on-the-books, the school will need to register the withholding against your tax/social security number so you’ll need to get one.
-If you’re hired off-the-books, the school should NOT withhold.
+Depending on the country where you work, you will either get hired on-the-books or off-the-books.
+Getting paid on-the-books means the school must register all withholding against your tax/social security number, so you’ll need to get one.
+If you are hired off-the-books, the school should NOT withhold anything.

-If there is a chance of multiple visits to the same place on the same day, ask whether the teaching hours can run concurrently so that you only have to go there once.
+If there is a chance of more than one visit to the same class location on the same day, ask whether the teaching hours can run concurrently so that you only have to go there once.